aaron-iles/compprog_students/module_6_containerization/assignments/production_web_app.md

 # Web Application with uWSGI and Flask

 ## Description
 This is a capstone assignment to demonstrate your ability to create a production-ready Python web application.
 You'll use Flask, uWSGI, eventlet, HTML templating, and containerization.
-A skeleton of the project has already been provided at `compprog_students/web_app`.
+A skeleton of the project has already been provided [here](../resources/web_app).

 ## Instructions